lorena-zuzic/benzene_mapping/README.md

 Rscript atom_modification_in_ff.R ffnonbonded.itp OSL ODM

 Outputs are modified force field files ffbonded_modified.itp and ffnonbonded_modified.itp.
 If satisfied with the results, rename those files into ffbonded.itp and ffnonbonded.itp.
-The old files will be overwritten.
+Old files will be overwritten.

 ### 1d) modified lipids that contain a new atom type

 Add pop_modified.rtp into the force field folder.
-If not using ODL as a point of repulsion, you will have to create this file by yourself by following the same principle (creating a new lipid type name to differentiate from the unmodified lipid; replacing old atom name with a new atom name).
-Modified lipids are named PODC, PODE, and PODS.
+If not using POPC/POPE/POPS lipids or ODL as a point of repulsion, you will have to create this file by yourself by following the same principle (creating a new lipid type name to differentiate from the unmodified lipid; replacing old atom name with a new atom name).
+In our case, modified lipids are named PODC, PODE, and PODS.

 ### 1e-1f) repulsions between benzene virtual sites; repulsions between lipid repulsion points and benzene virtual sites